Singularityy0/Progbattle/Readme.md

 ```

 ## WORKINGS
-- User first Registers then logins to the server , the username is taken as a unique identity and password is protected using python library werkzeug
+- User first Registers then logins to the server, the username is taken as a unique identity and password is protected using python library werkzeug
 - Then they are required to go to the Team section in order to either join a team or create one.
-- only after getting a team can user submit a bot , they can only submit 5 bots one by one.
+- Only after getting a team can user submit a bot, they can only submit 5 bots one by one.
-- submission result is shown instantaneously and user is allowed to download the log(csv) file.
+- Submission result is shown instantaneously and user is allowed to download the log(csv) file.
-- he/she can then use this csv file to view simulation by clicking on the simulation tab
+- They can then use this csv file to view simulation by clicking on the simulation tab
-- they can then view leaderboard as well
+- They can then view leaderboard which now shows:
+  - 🌟 for teams in qualifying positions (top 16)
+  - ⚠️ for teams in elimination zone
+  - Clear status indicators for qualification and matches remaining

 ## Scoring System & Rounds